Ernesto905/Codepath-Fullstack-Web-Projects/README.md

 - [x] **Login Page:** A form that allows users to login with email and password.
 - [x] **Registration Page:** A form that allows the user to sign up with their email, password, username, first name, and last name.
 - [x] When a user first authenticates, they should be redirected to an authenticated view (i.e the detailed activity page).
 When they sign out, all frontend data should be reset.
+- [x] Users have access to an overview Activity page that show one summary statistic about each of the 3 types of activity tracked.
 - [ ] The API should have a `security` middleware that only allows authenticated users to access resources and only allows users to access resources about themselves.
 - [x] Users should have the ability to track at least **1** types of activities (i.e Nutrition, Exercise, Sleep, etc.).
 Each activity should be tracked on separate pages.
 - [ ] Deployed website with Heroku & Surge.